Get

 Image Credit: Bri2598_Shutterstock

 Your level of interest in your puppy’s pedigree will depend on your reason for buying a Shih Poo.
 Their lineage isn’t important if you are looking for a family pet or a companion animal.
-That said, it is still important to purchase your puppy from a reputable breeder who can provide you with information about their parents, including temperament, personality, and health history.
-While there is no guarantee that your puppy will inherit all these traits, it gives you a good idea of what to expect.
+However, it is still important to purchase your puppy from a reputable breeder who can provide you with information about their parents, including temperament, personality, and health history.
+While there is no guarantee that your Shih Poo puppy will inherit all these traits, it gives you a good idea of what to expect.

 Parent Breeds of the Shih-Poo